fadden/CiderPress2/DiskArc/Arc/AppleLink-notes.md

 padding for alignment.

 The filename field holds a partial path.
 For ProDOS, the components are separated by '/'.
 It's unclear how other filesystems would be handled.
-Directories are stored explicitly, though it's not known if storing them is mandatory.
+Directories are stored explicitly, as zero-length files with storage type $0D, though it's not known if their presence them is mandatory.

 The compression method is $00 if the data is uncompressed, $03 for SQueeze.

 Dates and times are in ProDOS-8 format.

 The only Binary II field that doesn't appear here is "native file type", which could hold the raw DOS 3.3 file type.
-It's possible the reserved field at $1e was set aside for that.
+It's possible the reserved field at +$1e was set aside for that.

-The operating system ID comes from the GS/OS FST definition.
-In practice it will usually be $01 (ProDOS), though it could reasonably be $06 (HFS).
+The operating system ID is based on the GS/OS FST definition.
+It will always be $01 (ProDOS) unless some other application generated ACU files.

 The 16-bit checksum on the record header is a standard CRC-16/XMODEM that covers the first $34 bytes of the header, skips the CRC field, and continues through the variable-length filename